I first met Amanda Mouttaki in an Italian conference a couple of years back.

 #8.
 Where do you come from originally and where you call home now?
 Can you give us some local tips we cannot find in a guidebook but you highly recommend about your hometown?

 #9.
-Do you read, write, draw, listen to music, sing, watch movies or do something else while travelling?
+Do you read, write, draw, listen to music, sing, watch movies or do something else while traveling?
 How do you interact with technology these days and which gadgets you definitely take with you everywhere?
 What is your favorite book?
 And movie?

 #10.
 Do you keep a bucket list?
 Which are your craziest travel dreams?
 Where are your favorite destinations on earth?